-Mark Dunn with Moda Fabrics has agreed to match all donations to The National Quilt Museum between December 1, 2018 and January 31, 2019.
-Your donation of any amount will be matched during this time.
-Please help us make the most of this opportunity by giving to the year-end matching campaign.
-The museum is a 501c3 nonprofit organization primarily funded by quilters like you.
+Mark Dunn, President of Moda Fabrics, has agreed to match all donations to The National Quilt Museum between December 1, 2020, and January 31, 2021.
+Please help us make the most of this opportunity by contributing.

 CEO, National Quilt Museum

 PS – If you donate $50 or above, we will send you a National Quilt Museum face mask as a token of our appreciation.
 Thank you, and stay healthy and safe!